strewm/Gotta-Latte-Do/README.md

 # Technical Implementation

- - One of our first challenges to figure out was associating User Id's to themselves so that Users can have Contacts
+ - One of our first challenges was associating User IDs to themselves so that Users can have Contacts:

 ![Self Join](./images/readme/userSelfJoin.png)
 ![Self Join 2](./images/readme/selfjoin2.png)

- - In a similar vain, having lists created also add to a join table for Lists with the proper Task and List Id's
+ - In a similar vein, adding created lists to a join table for Lists with the proper Task and List IDs:

 ![TaskList](./images/readme/taskList.png)

-- The Dreaded Date Object
+- The dreaded Date Object:

 ![TomorrowList](./images/readme/tomorrowList.png)

-- Searching
+- Search bar functionality:

 ![Search](./images/readme/search.png)